 After months of litigation in the trial and appellate courts, the New Jersey Supreme Court ultimately ruled that courts in New Jersey must use the best-interests standard that is used in custody cases here in New Jersey when deciding relocation cases.
 And, just like in traditional custody cases, a parent must show the court changed circumstances to modify or amend a custody order or agreement that includes a provision about relocation.
 The factors, including the history of custody, the health of the parents and the current living situation of each parent, that the courts must look to when determining if the move is in the best interests of the child have long since been contained in New Jersey law at N.J.S.A.
 9:2-2.
 Now, rather than those factors being used to determine only custody or parenting time, they will also be used to assess if a move out of New Jersey is in the best interests of the child who would be relocated out of the state and away from their other parent.

 It seems that this decision will now give more control to parents who are not primary custodial parents of their children when the other parent wishes to move because there is no longer a presumption in favor of the custodial parent.
 And, the assumption that the move will be beneficial to the children simply because it is beneficial to the parent has been abandoned.

 If you have questions about relocation and the new standard now in place for relocation out of New Jersey, we are here to help.
-Please contact us to schedule your free and confidential consultation with one of our experienced and compassionate family law attorneys.
+Please contact us to schedule your confidential consultation with one of our experienced and compassionate family law attorneys.
 Get the answers you need.
 Call today: 888-888-0919.